sdss/tree/README.md

 # open the docs locally in a browser
 sdss docs.show
 ```
+Documentation is automatically built and pushed to Read The Docs.

 ## Testing
 Tests are created using `pytest`.
 Navigate to the `tests` directory from the top level and run with `pytest`.